knooiwark/amsterdam-trees/src/readme.txt

 IMPORTANT!
 --------------------------------------------------
-The app is using data from the knooiwark server which is available as it is...)
+There is also a server side required for this app.
+Currently this is all still there on a knooiwark server.
+Basically this is it:

+- A query returning data from the http request
-- MySQL database with the ree data (about 300.000 trees)
+- a MySQL database with the tree data (about 300.000 trees).
+Do note this dataset i not up to date anymore, get the latest dataset here: https://api.data.amsterdam.nl/v1/docs/datasets/bomen.html)
-- A lot of maptiles (png's)
+- a lot of maptiles in png format which are retrieved by the leaflet.js to render the city map background image

-Feel free to contact me if you are interested in this part.
+Please feel free to contact me if you would like to get in touch if you would like more info/details about the serverside implementation.

+Cheers!